-Now that your system is installed, you can turn it on and try it out, after setting the delays and trigger switch.
+Now that your system is installed, you can turn it on and try it out, after setting the delays and the trigger and delay selector switches.

-First, you should determine if your triggers are positive or negative, and set the polarity switch on the TDR accordingly.
-If your trigger is positive (goes to +12V when "on"), then set the switch off (this is the default position).
+Next, you should determine if your triggers are positive or negative, and set the polarity switch (1) accordingly.
+If your trigger is positive (goes to +12V when "on"), then leave the switch in the "off" (default) position, with the white tab closer to the terminals.
 If your trigger is negative, then set it "on".
 If you don't know, you can try both settings, as the TDR simply won't turn on if the setting is wrong.

-Warning: Be careful when changing the switch position.
-Use a small tool, such as a miniature screwdriver, and push it carefully either left or right.
+Warning: Be careful when changing either switch position.
+Use a small tool, such as a miniature screwdriver, and push it carefully in either direction.

 Now, before adjusting the delays, try powering on your vehicle.
-The delays are preset to zero.
-Your devices should come on immediately when either of your triggers are on.
-If one or both of them do not come on, try disconnecting the wire from the "L" terminal of the Time-Delay Relay, and connecting this directly to either a suitable ground (for TDR), or to battery power (for TDR-P).
+The delays are usually preset to zero.
+Your devices should come on immediately when either of your triggers are on, except for the TDR-MF/TDR-PMF which turns on the devices when the trigger goes away, and the TDR-O/TDR-PO which turns on the devices when no trigger is present.
+If they do not come on, try disconnecting the wire from the "L" terminal of the Time-Delay Relay, and connecting this directly to either a suitable ground (for TDR), or to battery power (for TDR-P).
 If the devices do not come on, check the fuses and then the wiring to make sure everything is wired correctly.
 If the devices do come on, check the wiring, but the TDR may be malfunctioning.

 |Time-Delay Relay Adjustments|